syntacore/snippy/llvm/tools/llvm-snippy/README.md

 3. Remove any unrelated changes from your patch.
 4. Add at least one lit-test if possible.
 5. Make a single commit.
-6. Create a PR from your fork or use a branch that starts from `users/<username>/`.
+6. Create a PR from your fork, or use a branch that starts from `users/<username>/`.

 You can request a review by mentioning people in the PR comments.
 Best candidates for review are developers who have contributed in the area your patch concerns.
 Keep in mind that the usual review period is one week, so do not ping more often.